 Yes, ideally send us an email or call in the first instance, you may be asked to clarify your issues, provide more information and discuss your expectations.
 Please provide as much information as you can when you lodge your complaint.
 This helps us to understand all the issues and determine the most appropriate way to resolve your concern.

-Our Complaints Policy is attached, for an insight how we deal with complaints internally.
+Our Complaints Policy is attached, for insight on how we deal with complaints internally.

 Yes, just let us know by phone, email or letter.
 There is no cost and funds will be remitted after giving suppliers five five business days notice regarding outstanding invoices.

 When a client departs a facility, home care package or village, Capital Guardians needs to be notified by phone, email, fax or otherwise.
 As soon as we become aware of a departure, we will:

-- send an acknowledgement to the power of attorney with the existing balance and a notification that the funds will be returned by eft after 5 business days, less any invoice deductions dated prior to their departure;
+- send an acknowledgment to the power of attorney with the existing balance and a notification that the funds will be returned by eft after 5 business days, less any invoice deductions dated prior to their departure;

 - the monies are returned automatically to the client or approved provider (home care) using the bank account details we have on file (direct debit) or alternative bank account where we do not have account details on file;

-- send a notice to all suppliers, giving them a five business days to ensure all pre-departure invoices are entered; and
+- send a notice to all suppliers, giving them five business days to ensure all pre-departure invoices are entered; and

 - monies are returned by electronic transfer to the account representative.

 From here on, the account is closed, without any fees or charges.

-Please note, that we are regulated under ASIC as a provider of financial services and all monies must be returned, regardless of value, and if we cannot return monies after making resonable efforts, monies are required to be sent to the relevant state revenue office (unclaimed deposits) within 12 months.
+Please note, that we are regulated under ASIC as a provider of financial services and all monies must be returned, regardless of value, and if we cannot return monies after making reasonable efforts, monies are required to be sent to the relevant state revenue office (unclaimed deposits) within 12 months.

 What happens to the money when the service is cancelled?

-This depends the purpose and use of the money.
+This depends on the purpose and use of the money.